cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 ### Adjust the IAM role policy to allow the reindexing to read from the S3 bucket

-You must go in to the AWS console and adjust the IAM role policy for the environment ingestor you are restoring in, then attach the role policy to the ingestor VM you are working in.
+To give the ingestor node access to read backups from S3, you must go in to the AWS console and adjust the IAM role policy for the environment ingestor you are restoring in.

 You can find information about your ingestor VM by running: